-MATH&146-Intro to Statistics Wkly hrs: 5 hours Lecture
+MATH&146-Intro to Statistics Cr: 5 Wkly hrs: 5 hours Lecture

 NS - Application of statistics in the context of various fields; descriptive statistics, linear correlation and regression, probability, sampling, the Normal Distribution, confidence intervals, hypothesis testing.
+(Formerly MATH 281) Note: prerequisite Intermediate Algebra courses must have been taken within the last six years, placement tests within the last two years.

-Prerequisite: MATH 099, MATH 098, MATH 098I, or MATH 099I within the last 6 years with a grade of 2.0 or above, or satisfactory placement test score.
+Prerequisite: MATH 099, MATH 098, MATH 0981, or MATH 0991 within the last 6 years with a grade of 2.0 or above, or satisfactory placement test score.

-MATH 147-Business Algebra Wkly hrs: 5 hours Lecture
+MATH 147-Business Algebra

 NS - First in a two quarter sequence of algebra and calculus focusing on applications in business and economics; functions, including exponential and logarithmic and their graphs; financial formulas, systems of equations, linear programming.
 Requires use of a graphing calculator.
+(Formerly MATH 156)

-Prerequisite: MATH 099 or MATH 099I within the last 6 years with a grade of 2.0 or above or satisfactory
+Prerequisite: MATH 099 or MATH 099I within the last 6 years with a grade of 2.0 or above or satisfactory placement.